 Millennials often get a bad rap.
 Among their debt, their job hopping, and their so-called entitlement, they’ve been widely criticized.
 But as it turns out, there may be a reason for that generation’s financial shortcomings.

-Think increasing college loan debt, lingering effects of the Great Recession, higher housing costs, and an overly-competitive job market, just to name a few.
+Think increasing college loan debt, lingering effects of the Great Recession, higher housing costs, and an overly competitive job market, just to name a few.

 Here’s a rundown of the average Millennial's financial situation, how much the average Millennial makes, and how they stack up to other generations.

 Student loan debt is another major factor.
-Millennials have 300% more student loan debt than their parents, are half as likely to own a home than a young adult was in 1975, and will likely not be able to retire until age 75.
+Millennials have 300% more student loan debt than their parents did, are half as likely to own a home than a young adult was in 1975, and will likely not be able to retire until age 75.
 Rising student loan debt has also played a role in declining homeownership among the demographic.

 How Millennials Can Improve Their Finances

-There are several factors stacked against the average millennial, but there are a few things they can do to help build net worth.
+There are several factors stacked against the average Millennial, but there are a few things they can do to help build net worth.

-Establishing a realistic budget and sticking to it is another way millennials can boost their financial outlook.
-A few tips: be sure the budget is realistic based on living expenses and spending style, make small lifestyle changes to make the numbers work and don’t forget to set financial goals, like buying a home or investing.
+Establishing a realistic budget and sticking to it is another way Millennials can boost their financial outlook.
+A few tips: Be sure the budget is realistic, based on living expenses and spending style; make small lifestyle changes to make the numbers work; and don’t forget to set financial goals, like buying a home or investing.